David Rhodes (media executive)

 David Rhodes (born December 1973) is an American media executive.
-He was named Execute Chairman of the Sky News Group in February 20243.
+He was named executive chairman of the Sky News Group in February 2023.
 In July 2021, he was hired to lead international business development at Sky, a subsidiary of US cable company Comcast Corp.
 He served as the president of CBS News from 2011 until 2019.
 He was the youngest network news president in the history of American television.

 Early life and education

 Rhodes was born and raised in New York City.
 He is the son of an Episcopalian father from Texas and a Jewish mother from New York.
 He graduated from Rice University in Houston in 1996 with majors in economics and political science.
 He is the brother of Ben Rhodes, the former deputy national security adviser for strategic communications for President Barack Obama.

 Career

-Rhodes began his career in television journalism with Fox News Channel, where he joined as a Production Assistant before the channel launched in October 1996.
-He eventually became Vice President of News and stayed at FNC for 12 years.
+Rhodes began his career in television journalism with Fox News Channel, where he joined as a production assistant before the channel launched in October 1996.
+He eventually became vice president of News and stayed at FNC for 12 years.
 In 2008, Rhodes moved to Bloomberg L.P. as Head of U.S. Television.
 Bloomberg's cable channel underwent a major re-design in 2009.

 In February 2011 Rhodes became president of CBS News, replacing Sean McManus.
-At age 37 he was the youngest network news president in the history of American television.
+At age 37, he was the youngest network news president in the history of American television.

 He was responsible for CBS News broadcasts and the division's news-gathering across all platforms including television, CBS News Radio, CBSNews.com and CBSN, the first live-anchored streaming news network.

 Beginning in 2015 he took over the CBS News unit of the network.
 In addition, he was responsible for the supervision of the CBS Evening News, CBS This Morning and more.

 Rhodes promoted "Real News" and put an emphasis on CBS News' journalistic traditions.
 The division began programming CBS This Morning in 2012 —emphasizing harder news coverage and bringing the morning show back to the CBS Broadcast Center from a remote studio.
 CBS News' Face the Nation with Bob Schieffer was expanded to one hour and emerged as the #1 Sunday morning public affairs show.

-On January 6, 2019, Susan Zirinsky was named President of CBS News, replacing David Rhodes.
+On January 6, 2019, Susan Zirinsky was named president of CBS News, replacing David Rhodes.
 Rhodes stepped down on March 1, 2019, "after overseeing Zirinsky’s transition and having an advisory role after that."
 According to Variety, with Rhodes at the helm, "CBS News expanded into new digital territories and placed more emphasis on its roots as a trusted hard-news outlet, refashioning the network’s morning show and launching streaming-news outlet CBSN."

 In September 2019 he began work as a consultant for Spotify's original podcast development, and he has also worked for the Los Angeles Times since leaving CBS.